MethodAtlas

 Concept Check

 You regress wages on education and find a coefficient of 0.08.
-A classmate says this means one more year of education causes an 8% wage increase.
+A classmate says the coefficient means one more year of education causes an 8% wage increase.
 What is wrong with this interpretation?

 Concept Check